OphelieRutschmann/unet-fluorescence-segmentation/README.md

 # Vacuole Segmentation with U-Net

-Automatic segmentation of vacuoles in brightfield microscopy images using a patch-based U-Net trained on fluorescence-derived labels.
+Automatic segmentation of vacuoles in brightfield microscopy images using a U-Net trained using fluorescence-derived masks.

 ## Description